msoftware/LDS-006-Lidar-Sensor-Reverse-Engineering/Readme.md

 In this directory: start Virtual Environment, then run 'main.py'.

 **Caution: requires access to hardware** Best practice is to add user to group *dialout*.

+I would like to introduce a clean interface, thus use [Protocol Buffers](https://protobuf.dev/getting-started/pythontutorial/).
+Any subscriber message is returned via message encoding specified in `msgLds.proto`.

 ```
 . venv/bin/activate